egvijayanand/dotnet-maui-toolkit/README.md

 * [CommunityToolkit.Maui](https://www.nuget.org/packages/CommunityToolkit.Maui/)
 * [VijayAnand.MauiToolkit](https://www.nuget.org/packages/VijayAnand.MauiToolkit/)

-To start with, implements the concrete definition `PopupDialogService` for the `IDialogService` abstraction defined in Core package and `IMauiDialogService` abstraction defined in Regular package with the `Popup` type from the `CommunityToolkit.Maui` NuGet package.
+To start with implements the concrete definition `PopupDialogService` for the `IDialogService` abstraction defined in the Core package and `IMauiDialogService` abstraction defined in the Regular package with the `Popup` type from the `CommunityToolkit.Maui` NuGet package.

 Provides an extension method to register this service in .NET MAUI host builder startup:

 `UseVijayAnandMauiToolkitPro()`

-By default, the default value of configuration parameter is set to `ServiceRegistrations.All`.
+By default, the default value of the configuration parameter is set to `ServiceRegistrations.All`.

 Usage: